barrientosvctor/vimrc/README.md

 # Victor's vimrc

 My Vim dotfiles are suposed to be fully compatible with Windows, Unix and Linux machines.
-You are free to use and modify this vimrc for their personal use.
+You are free to use and modify this vimrc for their personal use at your own risk.

 ## Requeriments
 * [Git](https://git-scm.com)